• Skip to primary navigation

 A cheese tortellini soup recipe goes quickly whenever we make it.

 This zesty vegetable tortellini soup comes together quickly whether you use rotisserie chicken or chicken tenders.
-Once the broth, canned diced tomatoes, salsa are simmering it's only a matter of putting in the shredded or diced chicken, fresh tortellini, and spinach then you're spicy Southwest chicken soup with spinach is ready to eat.
+Once the broth, canned diced tomatoes, and salsa are simmering, add the shredded or diced chicken, fresh tortellini, and spinach.
+Your spicy Southwest chicken soup with spinach will be ready to eat!

 If your family can't get enough of Southwestern flavors, you're going to simply love our loaded Southwestern Chicken Soup.
 How is it loaded?
 We love adding all of the Mexican toppings to it!
 So good!